commitizen-tools/commitizen/docs/customization.md

 )
 ```

-So at the end we would have
+So in the end, we would have

     .
     ├── cz_jira.py
     └── setup.py

-And that's it, you can install it without uploading to pypi by simply
+And that's it.
+You can install it without uploading to pypi by simply
 doing `pip install .`

 If you feel like it should be part of this repo, create a PR.